ghiridhars/intelligent-pwa-library/idea.md

 ## 6. Frontend Implementation (Flutter)

 The frontend is a Flutter application compiled to three targets from a single Dart codebase.
+It includes a basic hardcoded authentication barrier (`LoginScreen`) to protect the library content, as well as global state management for a dark/light theme toggle and an editable username.

 **Target Platforms**
 - **Web**: `flutter build web --base-href /repo-name/` — deployed to GitHub Pages as a PWA (installable, offline catalog and search).